Idanre: Site description

-The hill of Idanre is one of the most beautiful natural landscapes in Nigeria.
-It includes such cultural sites as "Owa's Palace, Shrines, Old Court, Belfry, Agbooogun footprint, thunder water (Omi Apaara) and burial mounds and grounds".
+The hill of Idanre is considered to be one of the most beautiful natural landforms in Nigeria.
+It consists of cultural sites as the Owa's Palace, shrines, Old Court, Belfry, Agbooogun Footprint, Thunder Water (Omi Apaara) and burial mounds and grounds.
 It resides 3000 ft above sea level and houses a unique ecosystem upon which the cultural landscape has integrated.
-On getting to the entrance of the hill you will see a great tree at the entrance of the ancient city of Idanre called the IRAYE TREE, then you can now get prepared to take the steps to the great city beyond the hills of Idanre.
+A great tree called the Iraye Tree is situated at the entrance of the ancient city.

 World Heritage status

 This site was added to the UNESCO World Heritage Tentative List on October 8, 2007, in the Cultural category.